 In addition to a $2.4 million monetary settlement, a corrective action plan requires MHHS to update its policies and procedures on safeguarding PHI from impermissible uses and disclosures and to train its workforce members.
 The corrective action plan also requires all MHHS facilities to attest to their understanding of permissible uses and disclosures of PHI, including disclosures to the media.

-Techgardens offers a solution called Security Health Check, that reviews the compliance of your organization against regulatory requirements.
+Techgardens offers a vulnerability assesment to review the compliance of your organization against regulatory requirements.
 Our final report, which is typically over 200 pages, will raise questions to your organization of potential compliance issues.
-If a company is subject to HIPAA engages us for a Security Health Check, you would receive a detailed report that flags any areas that may be an issue based on our reading of the HIPAA Administration and Security Rules.
+If a company is subject to HIPAA engages us for a Vulnerability Assessment, you would receive a detailed report that flags any areas that may be an issue based on our reading of the HIPAA Administration and Security Rules.
 Although final determination is between your organization and USDHHS/OCR, as a risk assessor, we do make a finding and make recommendations for remediation.